 If you are looking for possible signs of dehydration, follow the advice of the Cleveland Clinic and call your doctor anytime you see the following:

-- No tears when the baby cries
+- No tears when baby cries

-- A dry tongue and lips
+- Dry tongue and lips

 - Fewer than six wet diapers in a day for infants and no wet diapers in an eight-hour period for toddlers